Skip to content

 Auth

 A Bearer token can be configured to prevent the HTTP Source from being accessed by unexpected clients.
-To do so, a Kubernetes Secret needs to be created to store the token, and the valid clients also need to include the token in its HTTP request header.
+To do so, a Kubernetes Secret needs to be created to store the token, and valid clients must include the token in the HTTP request header.

 Firstly, create a k8s secret containing your token.